Dr Ruth Densham PhD M.Biochem (Hons)

 In 2005, Ruth moved to the Beatson Institute in Glasgow to work with Professor Michael Olson where she studied how the cell senses and responds to cytoskeletal stress.

 In 2008, Ruth joined Professor Jo Morris at King’s College London to work on BRCA1 SUMOylation and the DNA damage response before moving with Jo to the University of Birmingham in 2010.
-Ruth is currently a Senior Research Fellow with Professor Jo Morris in the Institute of Cancer and Genomic Sciences and continues to study the role of the BRCA1-BARD1 complex in DNA repair.
+Ruth is currently a Senior Research Fellow with Professor Jo Morris in the Department of Cancer and Genomic Sciences and continues to study the role of the BRCA1-BARD1 complex in DNA repair.

 Teaching